 Although blood sugar (glucose) levels are no doubt heavily influenced by what you eat and how much energy you expend, surprisingly they are also influenced by magnesium levels.
 This is because magnesium assists the body in glucose and insulin metabolism.

-A large six-year study found that low serum magnesium levels were associated with insulin resistance and risk of prediabetes.* In addition, it found that common variations in magnesium-regulating genes that cause low serum magnesium were associated with increased risk for diabetes.* Unfortunately, the onset of diabetes might compound the problem because it increases urinary magnesium excretion.
+A large six-year study found that low serum magnesium levels were associated with insulin resistance and risk of prediabetes.
+In addition, it found that common variations in magnesium-regulating genes6 that cause low serum magnesium were associated with increased risk for diabetes.
+Unfortunately, the onset of diabetes might compound the problem because it increases urinary magnesium excretion7.

 Restless leg syndrome and leg cramps

-Although the mechanisms aren't well understood, there is anecdotal and some limited published evidence that low magnesium levels can cause restless leg syndrome (RLS).
+Although the mechanisms aren't well understood, there is anecdotal and some limited published evidence that low magnesium levels can cause restless leg syndrome8 (RLS).

 Stress and mood swings

 More than 40 million Americans' quality of life is affected by their daily struggles with social stress, fear, and apprehension.
 Maintaining normal magnesium levels could help manage stress due to magnesium's beneficial interaction with the brain.